Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 A: To be eligible for D&R Benefits, you must be employed at a Participating Employer in a position that is eligible for coverage under the D&R Plan; prepay your D&R premiums to maintain coverage under the D&R Plan; submit a completed D&R application within the required time frame; and be eligible for benefits based on the definition of Total Disability and other Disability and Rehabilitation Plan Text provisions.

 A: Your monthly D&R Benefits will increase if the effective date of the wage increase is on or before your last day worked.
 If applicable, a retroactive payment will be made.
-HEB Manitoba will require your employer to provide the new rate and the effective date of the wage increase.
+Your Employer must notify HEB Manitoba, in writing, of the date of the wage change and provide the new rate.
+If the effective date of the wage increase follows your last day worked, your monthly D&R Benefits will not be adjusted.

 Q: What happens to my HEB Manitoba Life Insurance coverage if my D&R claim terminates?